Clastify logo

 HIV damages the coordination of adaptive immunity

 HIV infects and kills certain lymphocytes, especially helper T-lymphocytes.
-This matters because helper T-cells activate B-cells and help coordinate antibody production.
-When they are lost, not every immune cell disappears at once, but the immune system becomes much less able to produce effective specific responses.
+This matters because helper T-cells activate B-cells and coordinate antibody production.
+Their loss does not wipe out every immune cell at once, but it does make the body less able to mount effective specific responses.

 An opportunistic infection is an infection caused by a pathogen that usually causes little disease in a person with a healthy immune system but can cause serious disease when immunity is weakened.
-As helper T-cell numbers fall, the body has more trouble producing antibodies and fighting these infections.
+As helper T-cell numbers fall, the body struggles to produce antibodies and fight these infections.

 AIDS is a syndrome caused by advanced HIV infection in which severe immune deficiency allows a collection of opportunistic infections or related conditions to occur.
 A syndrome is a group of signs, symptoms or diseases that occur together and indicate a particular medical condition.